Signing up for a shift by email

 Changing your mind

-Open the event page (use the success-page link) and click Cancel my signup on the shift you'd claimed.
+Open the popup's page (use the success-page link) and click Cancel my signup on the shift you'd claimed.
 The slot opens up for someone else.

 If the shift fills up first

 If the shift fills between when the email went out and when you click, you'll see "This shift just filled up."
-Open the event page to see what else is open.
+Open the popup's page to see what else is open.

 If you're not a registered user yet

 The email-link signup doesn't require an account.
 Your shift is recorded against your email address.
-When you eventually sign in to the site with that same email, the signup will show up alongside your other events.
+When you eventually sign in to the site with that same email, the signup shows up alongside your other shifts.

-Note: an email shift signup is just a shift signup — it doesn't automatically RSVP you Yes on the broader event.
-If the organizer wants both, they'll handle that separately or ask you to confirm on the event page.
+Note: an email shift signup is just a shift signup — it doesn't automatically RSVP you on the broader popup.
+If the host wants both, they'll handle that separately or ask you to confirm on the popup's page.

 Privacy and forwarded emails